 In my former overzealous days, our family used many of the resources provided here, including (but not limited to):

 - Adventure Tales of America Student Activity Book, Adventure Tales of America Vol 1, and Adventure Tales of America Vol 2

 - American History Stories Volumes 1 – 4

-- A Journey Through Learning’s Overview of the 17th Century Lapbook (Freebie withe newsletter subscription) (along with several other lap books and unit studies)
+- A Journey Through Learning’s Overview of the 17th Century Lapbook (Freebie with a newsletter subscription – use the link on the left to subscribe.) (along with several other lap books and unit studies)